AceCentre/X80/firmware/WirelessSwitch/Readme.md

 - [ ] Adapt for x80
 - [ ] Write demo code for PC
 - [ ] Create docs page on Ace site
+- [ ] Add ability to listen for more than one mac address (more than one switch)

 ## Licence